tc39/notes/es7/2015-11/nov-19.md

 WH: What happens if someone ignores our advice and uses Obserable in an async for loop?

-JH: It wouldn’t work.
+JH: It wouldn't work.

-WH: What about it wouldn’t work?
+WH: What about it wouldn't work?
 What would be different about the interfaces that would make them not fit?

 JH: example code: